petermcLBL/fftx/docs/collaborations.rst

     srun  -n 8 ./test3DDFT_mpi_1D.x 128,128,128,1,1,1,1,0

 Commands for R2C, etc., would be similar.
-The data layout here would be that each MPI process holds 32 contiguous planes of the full-size 256\ :sup:`3` grid and 16 planes of the embedded 128\ :sup:`3` grid containing the sphere.
+The data layout here would be that each of the 8 MPI processes holds 32 contiguous planes of the full-size 256\ :sup:`3` grid and 16 planes of the embedded 128\ :sup:`3` grid containing the sphere.